Topanga Animal Rescue is an entirely volunteer staffed and operated non-profit organization.

 There are no salaries given to rescuers or the Board.

 Topanga Animal Rescue is a registered 501c3 non-profit, volunteer organization dedicated to providing immediate medical field triage and transportation for wounded and abandoned animals in the Santa Monica Mountains and the San Fernando Valley area.
 We are also committed to providing outreach education programs for children and adults covering animal emergency and disaster preparedness protocols as well as animal responsibility and interaction topics.
-We reach out to provide free medical care for the animals of the homeless and the elderly.
+We reach out to provide free medical care for the animals of the homeless.
 It is our mission to bring dignity and respect to all actions involving animals and the people who interact with them.

 Topanga Animal Rescue provides immediate medical field triage and treatment for domestic and wild animals in Topanga.
 It fosters community education programs concerning the responsibilities of domestic animal care and ownership.
 This organization also serves as center for training of volunteers and veterinary professionals in emergency animal handling and restraint through out the county.